Analysis of ecological hot spots

 This conservation analysis should help with the next stage of Howe Sound’s remarkable marine rebirth after decades of pollution from mining, pulp and paper and other industries.
 Humpback, killer and grey whales, pods of Pacific white-sided dolphins, spawning salmon and herring are returning after decades of low numbers.

-We’re looking to find out more from you and your community about ecological hot spots and areas of interest.
+We’re interested in finding out more from you and your community about ecological hot spots and areas of interest.

 Marxan analysis for conservation

-This conservation analysis of Alt’ka7tsem/Howe Sound identifies areas of high ecological value that have the best opportunity to catalyze conservation action.
+This conservation analysis of Ált’ka7tsem/Howe Sound identifies areas of high ecological value where opportunities to catalyze conservation action are good.
 Though many of these areas overlap with existing human activity, they present excellent opportunities for employing management and stewardship practices.Download PDF